jim-y/wapidi/README.md

 import type { Container } from 'wapidi/types';
 ```

-<h2 id="philosophy">Philosophy</h2>
+## Philosophy

 This lightweight web api framework is opinionated but it helps managing your api routes with decorators and dependency injection.

 ### What does it bring to the table?

 - It uses dependency injection relying on stage:3 decorators implemented by typescript, as opposed to legacy decorators
 - It provides a very lightweight solution of structuring your api endpoints under controller domains and business logic into reusable services
 - Integrates with `express`-like frameworks, but offers solutions outside of `express`

 ### What is it NOT?

 - It is NOT a fully-fledged node framework which tries to solve everything
 - It tries to solve one (two) problems but aims to solve those well

 It enforces using controllers for managing endpoints.
 The controllers might inject services, and services handle the business logic.
 Each endpoint is represented by a "hidden" route object.
 You can decorate this route object with decorators and consume it with middlewares.